TrevorBarns/luxart-vehicle-control/README.md

 __If you stream commonmenu.ytd with another resource (for example to stream custom vMenu textures):__

-2. Navigate to lux_vehcontrol/stream/RawTextures add all textures to other resource's commonmenu.ytd.
+2. Navigate to `lux_vehcontrol/stream/RawTextures` add all textures to other resource's commonmenu.ytd.
 3. Remove or Rename stream folder to prevent overriding othe resource's commonmenu.ytd.
 4. Open config.lua and configure to your liking.
+5. Enjoy!